erling6232/imagedata/docs/DICOMAttributes.rst

   # Fetch the MR Repetition Time
   TR = a.getDicomAttribute('RepetitionTime')

-  # Fetch the Acquisition Time from tag 9, and duplicate this for tag 10
+  # Fetch the Acquisition Time, and duplicate this for given slice and tag
-  acqTime = a.getDicomAttribute('AcquisitionTime', slice=5, tag=9)
+  acqTime = a.getDicomAttribute('AcquisitionTime')
   a.setDicomAttribute('AcquisitionTime', acqTime, slice=5, tag=10)